 Online Criminal Justice Degree Program

-Start dates - This program is scheduled to launch in January 2019.
+Start dates - This program is scheduled to launch in Spring 2019.

-Graceland’s online Bachelor of Arts in Criminal Justice degree program is fully online and is intended for students interested in a career in law enforcement, a variety of positions in the field of adult or juvenile corrections and court services, private security, and treatment facilities.
-No matter your college experience, zero college credits or an associate’s degree, this program is a great opportunity to further your career in occupations in law enforcement, security, prison systems, or investigation.
+Graceland’s Online Criminal Justice degree program is fully online and is intended for students interested in a career in law enforcement, a variety of positions in the field of adult or juvenile corrections and court services, private security, and treatment facilities.
+No matter your college experience, zero college credits or an associate’s degree, this online criminal justice program is a great opportunity to further your career in occupations in law enforcement, security, prison systems, or investigation.

 "A Bachelor of Arts degree in Criminal Justice is crucial in this field and is the key that opens the door to career advancement."